elias-michaias/rescript-chai/README.md

 <br/>

 >[!WARNING]
->Chai is an experimental project and is currently in early development.
+>Chai is currently in early development.
 Most APIs are incomplete, unstable, and subject to change.
 Do not use Chai in production.
 <br/>
 <img src="./code.png" alt="Chai Code" />
 <br/>